Pretend I'm Human

-Pretend I'm Human is an album by the American band Orange 9mm, released in 1999.
+Pretend I'm Human is the third and final album by the American band Orange 9mm, released on July 13, 1999.
 It was a commercial disappointment.
 Pretend I'm Human was rereleased in 2021.

 The band supported it by playing the 1999 Warped Tour; they also toured with Machine Head.

 Production

 Recorded in California, Pretend I'm Human was produced by Neil Perry.
 The band abandoned all of its demoed songs once they were in the studio, opting instead to start over.
 Vocalist Chaka Malik played bass on the album.
 The lyrics to many of the songs touch on themes of societal power dynamics and class.